-Some rare, silent film footage of Melanie Klein in the garden of her home in Clifton Hill, London.
+Some rare, silent film footage of Melanie Klein in the garden of her home in Clifton Hill, London, with sculptor Oscar Nemon.

 Melanie Klein Trust Conference 2014Video

 This short film gives a taste of the MKT Conference 2014, Reparation or Repetition?, chaired by David Taylor and Michael Feldman.
 Two fascinating papers were given in June by John Steiner (The Use & Abuse of Omnipotence in the Journey of the Hero) and Catalina Bronstein (On Delusion, Repetition and Reparation).
-If you're interested in our next conference in summer 2016, click here.
+Visit the Events page for details of our next conference, to be held in summer 2018.

 Melanie Klein was our granny: a conversation with Melanie Klein's granddaughtersVideo